keithbuhler/sophia-socal/index.md

 It's summer -- time to read and discuss!
 We want to stok our love of goodness, truth, beauty, books, dialectical inquiry, friendship, joy, and the contemplative life!

 Join us for a Summer book club!
 We plan to meet *most* Thursday nights, from 8-10pm, at the Buhler or S. residence (31701 Ridge Route).
 You may come for one, two, or all!
 It's open invite but we'll probably cap things around 15 people, if it comes to that, just because of seating.
-MS is making food, so feel free to bring snacks/drinks.
+MS is making food, so feel free to bring a *small side* of snacks/drinks.
+(Not too much.)

+The Buhlers are providing hot tea, decaf coffee, and water.

 ### What to read?